Charo’s Son Shel Rasten Shows Support For Famous Mom On ‘Dancing With The Stars’

 A post shared by Shel Rasten (@shelrasten) on

-Charo’s son previously cheered her on from the audience on the season premiere of Dancing With the Stars.
+Charo’s son previously cheered her on from the audience on the season premiere of Dancing with the Stars.
 Shel even posed with Charo’s competitor Chris Kattan on opening night of the show.
 It is obvious this mother-son duo is very close.

 Me and the awesome @chriskattanofficial strange and wonderful night at @dtws supporting mama @officialcharo